 There is a time to teach, and a time to learn

 I had the pleasure to conduct 2 workshops on upcycling for the girls brigade of our church upon the invitation of the captain who happens to be a friend of mine.
-It was fun to teach them the art of upcycling salvaged junks and to create awareness among the youngsters for a greener planet.
+It was fun teaching them the art of upcycling salvaged junks and to create awareness among the youngsters for a greener planet.
 It was also a joy to see the girls exploring their creativity in turning toilet paper rolls and card off-cuts into something beautiful.

 My learning curve has been steep since last year when I decided to continue my study and equip myself by taking up a specially designed 2-year part-time and intensive training course, Certificate in Church Ministry by our church together with Sabah Theological Seminary.
 It was not without struggles initially as it had been a long time since I was at collage and we had to spare time and stretch our brain cells to study hard for the assessments and to complete our assignments.
 However, as the course progressed, I found myself enjoying the learning as well as the unlearning (unlearn in order to learn with fresh and correct perspectives) tremendously.
 Though I did not get to graduate this year with my classmates as I had to forgo my last subject due to my then work assignment to London, I look forward to taking it up and getting the certificate in due course.

 I had a practical training when I agreed to help out in the 3-day church children’s camp with 240 kids at the end of November, much to my friends’ surprise.
-I still chuckle when I recall their reaction when first told of my decision to serve.
-I guess they all found it rather hard to envision me as the “drill sergeant” for the 6-12 year-old for 3 days.
+I still chuckle when I recall their jaw-dropping reaction when first told of my decision to serve.
+I guess they all found it rather hard to envision me as the “drill sergeant” for the 6-12 year-olds for 3 days.

 During the camp, I learned from our key group leader on how to control and teach the 30 kids in our group, exposed to the organisation and coordination for a children’s camp of such scale, sat on the floor and learned together with the kids during the teaching sessions and was humbled to witness the children’s pure hearts and simple faith when they raised their hands and were more than willing to ask Jesus to come into their hearts.